evantrowbridge/policy_lab_ndi/README.md

     -   Katia, can you add info (the source and a link)?

+-   CPI_Transparency_International.xlsx

+    -   Katia, can you add info (the source and a link)?

 -   Gini_coefficient_2020.csv

     -   Gives each country's Gini index for the year 2020